 The behavior of the Jean Mensa-led electoral commission, has the potential to ridicule this nation in the eyes of the international community and the promise by the president, will only remain what it is, a promise.

 All that we have achieved as enumerated by the president, will come to not, as long as the EC, behaves like it is not accountable to the people.

-Ghanaians by no means do not expect a picture-perfect election delivery in December, but some obvious freckles that have become permanent fixtures in the country's election administration and which perennially leave the national electoral body in credibility deficit need to be tackled.
+Ghanaians by no means, do not expect a picture-perfect election delivered in December, but some obvious freckles that have become permanent fixtures in the country's election administration and which perennially leave the nation's election management body in credibility deficit, need to be tackled.

 In our opinion, the propensity to manipulate the electoral process starts with the voter's register given the fact that democracy is a game of numbers and so all eyes are on the EC and the government, no shenanigans will be accepted.
 Ghana is all we have.